 Abstract.
 This paper concisely describes the very main and new features of our soccer playing robots along with the improvements made since the previous years.
-Our major concerns for this year's competitions have been developing a complete passing scenario, equipping robots with new kicker tools, also developing new features in vision and software which are cooperative team behavior synchronization and emotional intelligence.
+Our major concerns for this year's competitions have been developing a new control system, improvement of passing scenario, improvement of the robot ball handling system, also developing new features in vision and software which are collision-free real-time path planning, ball position filtering, cooperative team behavior synchronization and emotional intelligence.